keatonm-20/Azure-Virtual-Homelab-Deployment-Windows-Server-and-Client-Environment/README.md

 # Setting Up Homelab In Azure

 ### Setting up VMs
 **Here, I am setting up the server VM using Windows Server 2022.
 It says I used US East region for my VMs, but I went back later to create the VMs over due to errors that I didn't get to document.
-You will see in later pictuers.**<br><br>
+You will see in later pictures.**<br><br>
 ![Dashboard Screenshot](images/img1.png)
 ![Dashboard Screenshot](images/img2.png)
 ![Dashboard Screenshot](images/img3.png)<br><br><br>